 Placing the meat in a saucepan isn't the only way to brown it.
 Frankel also suggested roasting the meat at 400 degrees until it is browned.

-Don't forget about those morsels in the pan afterwards because "the browned bits in the bottom of the pan are caramelized pieces of meat and are loaded with flavor," according to Frankel.
+Don't forget about those morsels in the pan afterwards because "the browned bits in the bottom of the pan are caramelized pieces of meat and are loaded with flavor," according to the cookbook author.

 Frankel has a trick for loosening up those lovely little bits that are sometimes really stuck to the pan.